So you want to climb one of the high-altitude trekking peaks?

 1. Mount Kilimanjaro, Tanzania (5,895m)

-It might be a cliché to say Kilimanjaro, but that’s only because it’s such an incredible experience.
+It might be cliché to say Kilimanjaro, but it’s just such an incredible experience!

 At nearly 6,000m, Kili is a pretty challenging climb.
-What makes it such a good choice is that it doesn’t require any real technical climbing skill – as long as you’re able to deal with the physical challenge and you’re fit, then you’ll be okay.
+What makes it such a good choice is that it doesn’t require any real technical climbing skill – as long as you’re able to deal with the physical challenge, you’ll be okay.

 As an added challenge, because Kilimanjaro is so high, there’s a genuine risk of altitude sickness, which means acclimatisation is key.

 - Firstly, the serious sense of accomplishment – it isn’t an easy climb, and you’ll definitely achieve that well earned feeling of euphoria when you get to the top.

 - Secondly, the views are incredible – you get to experience massively diverse and beautiful scenery, including forests and deserts.

 Check out details of our next trip HERE.

 Island Peak is nearly 300m higher than Kili, and it’s a very different experience.